petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/using-data-set-view-actions.md

    In this case, the action keys are `get`, `replace`, `update`, and `delete`.

-   Since users will edit the document, you should use the PUT method and its activation key (`replace`).
+   Since users edit the document, you should use the PUT method and its activation key (`replace`).
 Add the key to the Headless Action Key field and ensure that the user has the required permissions for that action.

 1. In this case, there is no need for a Confirmation Message, so click *Save*.